-1996 — Newman University faculty members Sister Glenda Reimer, SC, and Sister Susan Reeves, ASC, identify the need for a community program to help domestic abuse survivors escape the cycle of financial dependence on their abuser.
-Shelters offer a temporary solution, but Wichita Women’s Initiative Network would offer job skills and employment, so the women could support themselves and their children without having to rely on their abuser for support.
+Wichita WIN was born when Newman University faculty members Sister Glenda Reimer, a member of the Sisters of Charity, and Sister Susan Reeves, a member of the Adorers of the Blood of Christ, identified the need for a community program to help domestic abuse survivors escape the cycle of financial dependence on their abusers.
+Shelters offered a temporary solution, but Wichita Women’s Initiative Network would offer job skills and employment, so the women could support themselves and their children without having to rely on others for support.

 1997 — The Wichita WIN board of directors hire the first staff members and admitted the first four women participants to the program.
 The women begin assembling and packaging the WIN product line: three kinds of bean soup mix.

 1998 — Referrals to the program continue and the product line expands to additional soups and baking mixes.